rjshvjy/puvi/.dev-index/code_usage_report.md

   - ... and 6 more

 ### customers
-- Used by modules: locations, customers, app, sku_outbound
+- Used by modules: app, sku_outbound, customers, locations
 - Files: 15
 - Functions using this table:
   - system_info in puvi-backend/puvi-backend-main/app.py